miguelf88/miguelf88.github.io/reading-list.md

 order: 3
 ---

-I enjoy reading books in my spare time.
-Here's a list of some of my favorite I've read recently in no particular order.
+I enjoy reading books when I can find the time.
+Here's a list of some of my favorite I've read over the last few years in no particular order.

 1. Good Wives, Nasty Wenches, & Anxious Patriarchs - Kathleen M. Brown
 2. The Many-Headed Hydra - Peter Linebaugh and Marcus Rediker